ethereum/go-ethereum/content/docs/interacting_with_geth/RPC/ns-admin.md

 sort_key: C
 ---

-The `admin` API gives you access to several non-standard RPC methods, which will allow you to have a fine grained control over your Geth instance, including but not limited to network peer and RPC endpoint management.
+The `admin` API gives access to several non-standard RPC methods, which allows fine grained control over a Geth instance, including but not limited to network peer and RPC endpoint management.

-* TOC
-{:toc}

 ### admin_addPeer